Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Italy - Dolomites.md

 \(vii) The exceptional scenic beauty of highly eroded peaks above the high pastures and farmed valleys

+(viii)

-\(viii) ● The diversity of its geology and geomorphology, and the resulting high number of microhabitats;
+●The diversity of its geology and geomorphology, and the resulting high number of microhabitats;

-● The completeness, length and clarity of the Triassic marine fossil record;
+●The completeness, length and clarity of the Triassic marine fossil record;

-> ● The present integrity of the mountains, and potential for effective maintenance;
+●The present integrity of the mountains, and potential for effective maintenance;

 The salient character of these mountains is the dramatic scenery of the many jagged massifs of disintegrating dolomite of varying form and colour, along with their stratigraphic record and glaciers.
 There are in the Alps three other World Heritage mountain sites: Swiss Alps Jungfrau-Aletsch, an embedded granite massif with the largest glacier in Europe but containing no notable fossils, Swiss Tectonic Arena Sardona, a largely crystalline area of overthrust, and Monte San Giorgio, a low wooded mountain with some exceptional middle Triassic marine fossils.
 Other World Heritage mountain sites of temperate climate karst in Europe include Durmitor, the Pyrenees-Mont Perdu, Pirin and the West Caucasus; in China Mounts Wulingyan and Emei, South China Karst, the Sichuan Giant Panda Sanctuaries, and Huanglong and Jiuzhaigou; and in America, the Canadian Rockies and Waterton-Glacier Park.